An unauthorized purchase is one where a purchase is made on behalf of the university without the appropriate approvals being secured first.

 The process for an unauthorized purchase reimbursement depends on the dollar amount of the original purchase, items/services purchased, if the employee used personal funds to make a purchase, or if the supplier provided products or services without an official university purchase order.

-The DV document will automatically route to Procurement and Contracting Services for unauthorized purchase reimbursement requests where the total exceeds $500.
 The document will be reviewed for appropriate approvals and notes before it is approved and the reimbursement issued.

 Can an Unauthorized Purchase Reimbursement Request be Disapproved?